The Beauville-Bogomolov class as a characteristic class: Stable hyperholomorphic sheaves of rank on all manifolds of -type

 \subsection{The slope-polystable locus is constructible}

 We prove in this subsection that the locus of slope-polystable reflexive twisted sheaves is constructible, assuming that the singularities of the twisted sheaves are isolated.
-Related results have been proven earlier in Corollary 2.3.2.11 of \cite{lieblich-duke}.
+Related results have been proven earlier in \cite[Cor.
+2.3.2.11]{lieblich-duke}.